akhmadshin/next-query-glue/docs/with-react-query/README.md

 import { prepareDirectNavigation, NextQueryGlueProvider } from 'next-query-glue';
 import { DehydratedState, HydrationBoundary, QueryClient, QueryClientProvider } from '@tanstack/react-query';
 import { useRouter } from 'next/router';
-import React from 'react';
+import React, { useEffect } from 'react';
 import { Layout } from '@/components/Layout';
 import { useIsomorphicLayoutEffect } from 'usehooks-ts';
 import { createRouteLoader } from 'next/dist/client/route-loader';
+import { flushSync } from 'react-dom';

-// Prefetch js chunks of the routes
+// Optional.
+Prefetch js chunks of the routes on initial load.
 (() => {
   if (typeof window === 'undefined') {
     return;